 Botanist Jennifer Funk, Ph.D., is all about plants.
 She’s studied the challenges of invasive species from Australia to California.
 She teaches plant biology as an assistant professor in the School of Earth and Environmental Sciences.
 In Hawaii she investigated which native plants were most likely to outperform invasive species.

-But at her research site near the Orange County foothills one recent morning, the Chapman University scientist was delighted to see steel supports planted in concrete bases, the framing of what will become a series of greenhouses where she will conduct long-term research on native and non-native plants and their responses to climate change.
+But at her research site near the Orange County foothills one recent morning, the Chapman University scientist was delighted to see steel supports planted in concrete bases, the framing of what will become a series of greenhouses where she will conduct long-term research on native and non-native plants and their responses to drought and climate change.

 “We’re here to stay,” Funk said, as she checked in on the project site located at the University of California’s Agriculture and Natural Resource Research and Extension facility in Irvine.